-48. In its resolution 7/1, the Conference encouraged States parties to make full use of the possibility of concluding agreements or mutually acceptable arrangements for the return and final disposal of confiscated property pursuant to article 57, paragraph 5, of the Convention and to consider the Sustainable Development Goals in the use and management of recovered assets, while fully respecting the principles of sovereign equality and the territorial integrity of States and of non-intervention in the domestic affairs of other States, in line with article 4 of the Convention.
-In addition, it called upon States parties to continue the exchange of best practices and precise information on successful cases of cooperation between different States parties regarding the implementation of asset recovery-related provisions of the Convention.
-Also, it requested the Secretariat, in consultation with States parties and taking into account, among other things, the information being gathered through the Mechanism for the Review of Implementation of the United Nations Convention against Corruption and by panels and studies, to continue to collect information on the legal framework, legal procedures and judicial actions taken by States parties to recover proceeds of crime derived from corruption under the Convention, and encouraged States parties to make widely available information in this regard, in order to share good practices.
+49. In its resolution 7/1, the Conference encouraged States parties to make full use of the possibility of concluding agreements or mutually acceptable arrangements for the return and final disposal of confiscated property pursuant to article 57, paragraph 5, of the Convention and to consider the Sustainable Development Goals in the use and management of recovered assets, while fully respecting the principles of sovereign equality and the territorial integrity of States and of non-intervention in the domestic affairs of other States, in line with article 4 of the Convention.

+50. In addition, the Conference called upon States parties to continue the exchange of best practices and precise information on successful cases of cooperation between different States parties regarding the implementation of asset recovery-related provisions of the Convention.
+It also requested the Secretariat, in consultation with States parties and taking into account, among other things, the information being gathered through the Implementation Review Mechanism and by panels and studies, to continue to collect information on the legal framework, legal procedures and judicial actions taken by States parties to recover proceeds of crime derived from corruption under the Convention, and encouraged States parties to make information in this regard widely available, in order to share good practices.

-49. The Working Group, at its twelfth meeting, re-emphasized the importance of asset recovery as an important factor of the domestic resource mobilization required for the achievement of the Sustainable Development Goals and recommended that the Secretariat collect information on examples of how countries have worked together to ensure transparency and accountability in the return and disposal of confiscated proceeds of corruption.
+51. At its twelfth meeting, the Working Group re-emphasized the importance of asset recovery as an important factor of the domestic resource mobilization required for the achievement of the Sustainable Development Goals, and it recommended that the Secretariat collect information on examples of how countries had worked together to ensure transparency and accountability in the return and disposal of confiscated proceeds of corruption.